-Until you have spent time with alzheimer, dementia and stroke patients, you can not realize how important small details are. . . the ones you and I take for granted.
+Until you have spent time with alzheimer, dementia and stroke patients, you can not realize how important the small details or features of a puzzle are, the ones you and I take for granted.

 • Is the puzzle age appropriate?
 This will help your mother or father keep their dignity.